-Afro-American Studies Program Department of Anthropology Department of Criminal Justice and Criminology Department of Economics Department of Geography Department of Government and Politics Department of Hearing and Speech Sciences Department of Psychology Department of Sociology The Afro-American Studies Program also offers an undergraduate certificate requiring 21 semester hours of coursework (See "Campus-Wide Programs" in this catalog.)
+Afro-American Studies Program

+Department of Anthropology

+Department of Criminology and Criminal Justice

+Department of Economics

+Department of Geography

+Department of Government and Politics

+Department of Hearing and Speech Sciences

+Department of Psychology Department of Sociology

+The Afro-American Studies Program also offers an undergraduate certificate requiring 21 semester hours of course work (see Undergraduate Certificate Programs in chapter 7).

 The BSOS Undergraduate Advising Office and the Advising Office for Students of Color, Athletes, and International Students coordinate advising and maintain student records for BSOS students.
-Advisors are available to provide information concerning University requirements and regulations, transfer credit evaluations, and other general information about the University by appointments taken on a walk-in basis from 9 a.m. to 5 p.m. daily.
-Undergraduate advisors for each undergraduate major are located in the department offices.
-These advisors are available to assist students in selecting courses and educational experiences in their major area of study consistent with major requirements and students' educational goals.
+Advisers are available to provide information concerning University requirements and regulations, transfer credit evaluations, and other general information about the University by appointments taken on a walk-in basis from 9 a.m. to 5 p.m. daily.
+Undergraduate advisers for each undergraduate major are located in the department offices.
+These advisers are available to assist students in selecting courses and educational experiences in their major area of study consistent with major requirements and students' educational goals.

-Each student must complete a minimum of 120 hours of credit with at least a 2.0 cumulative average.
+Each student must complete a minimum of 120 hours of credit with at least a 2.0 cumulative grade point average.
 Courses must include the credits required in the University's general education requirements (CORE) and the specific major and supporting course and grade requirements of the programs in the academic departments offering bachelor's degrees.